JakubKap/Python-Full-Course/README.md

 * Files operations,
 * Fetching data from Internet,
 * Fetching data from API (with JSON),
-* Installing and using Requests module with pip.
+* Installing and using Requests module with pip,
+* Reading fetched data with text to speech.